venantvr-web/typescript-vscode-interface/README.md

     - Implements a persistent shell via `task-runner.ts` to maintain environment variables like `PYTHONPATH`.
     - Handles commands like `create-file`, `execute-command`, and `run-tests` for project automation.

-## Session Context

-The session focused on resolving issues with `pytest` failing due to a `ModuleNotFoundError: No module named 'src'`, caused by `pytest` not finding the `src` module in the Python path.
-The solution involved:

-- Setting `PYTHONPATH` dynamically in the persistent shell.
-- Updating the Bash script to use a dynamic project path and run `pytest` correctly.
-- Providing a ZIP file of the session's context (`task-runner.ts`, `extension.ts`, `setup_project_pytest_persistent.sh`).
-- Ensuring all tests (21) pass and generate a JSON report (`test_results.json`).

 ## Project Structure

 After running the setup script, the Python project directory (`~/PycharmProjects/Python.VsCode.Interface`) has the following structure: